-If you are currently attending an eight-week mindfulness course with the University or MindfullyBeing, one of that semester’s day retreats is included as part of the cost of your course.
-You will need to book your day retreat at the same time that you book your course.
-If you find you are unable to attend the date you have selected, contact us with 48 hours’ notice to rebook at no extra cost.
+If you are currently attending an eight-week mindfulness course with the University, one of that semester’s day retreats is included as part of the cost of your course.
+You will have booked your day retreat at the same time that you booked your course.

 If you are currently experiencing significant difficulties with your mental health, or have previous experience of psychosis, please contact the Mindfulness Chaplain before booking onto a day retreat.

-Bring your own water bottle, medicines and other essentials.
-We invite you to approach the retreat as a day of time and space for yourself, so please bring anything else that you wish to be comfortable, like a pair of slippers, or favourite cushion, shawl or mug.
+Have a water bottle, medicines and other essentials available.
+We invite you to approach the retreat as a day of time and space for yourself, so please set up anything else that you wish to be comfortable, like a pair of slippers, or favourite cushion, shawl or mug.

-Please do not bring magazines, books, iPads or laptops on the retreat.
+Please do not bring magazines, books, or extra screens with you to the sessions.
 Mobile phones must be switched off for the duration of the retreat.

 For UoE members, go to ePay and search for 'mindfulness' to book your ticket.